-There are many signs that can indicate you may have a mold issue in a home or building.
+There are many signs that can indicate you may have a mold problem in a house.
 Whether you see it, smell it or can feel it in the air, at the least mold is unsightly, and at its worst, it is destructive and can cause serious health issues.

 Important: Concerned you have a mold problem?
 A mold detection kit or service from a qualified professional can discover if mold is present as well as its severity – even when it isn’t visible.